-New Zealand’s first parliamentary election saw the country divided into 24 electorates, 11 of which were multi-member.
+For New Zealand’s first parliamentary election the country was divided into 24 electorates, 11 of which were multi-member.
 Thus, New Zealand’s first general election, held in October 1853, utilised two voting systems: the first-past-the-post system in single-member districts and block voting in multi-member districts (where voters were given a number of votes equal to the number of vacancies).

 Multi-member districts continued to be an intermittent feature of parliamentary elections in New Zealand from 1853 until 1902.
 In the 1871 general election, for instance, there were 22 single-member electorates and four two-member electorates in the North Island.
 The South Island had 40 single-member electorates and two two-member electorates.